Uiedbook/JetPath/README.md

 - JetPath now runs on the runtime you are using, bun or node or deno.
 - Function names as routing patterns (newest innovation you haven't seen before).
-- Pre, Post and Error request hooks.
+- Pre and Error request hooks.
 - Inbuilt Cors handlers hook.
 - Fast and small and easy as peasy.
 - A strong backup community moved with passion for making the web better.